soniabrami/toddmotto.github.io/_posts/2015-12-10-dynamic-controllers-in-directives-with-the-undocumented-name-property.md

 path: 2015-12-10-dynamic-controllers-in-directives-with-the-undocumented-name-property.md
 ---

 Assigning Controllers to Angular Directives is the norm when building out components.
-But what if you wanted to dynamically assign a Controller to the same Directive template?
-There are many reasons (though uncommon) for using this technique, however an undocumented `name` property bound to each Directive's definition Object can allow us to do exactly that.
+But what if you wanted to dynamically assign a Controller to the same Directive and template?
+There are reasons for using this technique (though uncommon), and the undocumented `name` property bound to each Directive's definition Object can allow us to do exactly that.

 ### Hard-coded Controller lookups